jellyfin/jellyfin.org/docs/general/networking/fail2ban.md

 - Jellyfin remotely accessible
 - Fail2ban installed and running
 - Knowing where the logs for Jellyfin are stored: by default `/var/log/jellyfin/` for desktop and `/config/log/` for docker containers.
-- For systemd or nftables users (Debian, Ubuntu) there are some additional steps needed, see step four.
+- For systemd or nftables users (Debian, Ubuntu) there are some additional steps needed, see *optional steps for systemd and nftables* at the end of this document.

 ### Step one: create the jail